If you want to keep your home clean and free of clutter and mess, you need to adopt a daily tidy up routine. Find out how to do it here.

 If you find that consistently, even after many days of doing your "ten minute tidy" in the evenings that you're still not done after ten minutes has elapsed, perhaps because of your circumstances, you need to adopt a routine of not just one daily tidying session, but a few, spread out across the day.

-For example, if you or other members of your family are at home all day, and especially if you've got young children, you might develop a routine to tidying up the house at set intervals, like after breakfast, after lunch, and again some time in the evening.
+For example, if you or other members of your family are at home all day, and especially if you've got young children, you might develop a routine of tidying up the house at set intervals, like after breakfast, after lunch, and again some time in the evening.
 Each session should take ten minutes or less to do, and when done consistently will keep the house in relatively good order most of the time.

 I will caution that if you haven't been in the habit of tidying your home at all, the first several times you do one of these tidying sessions you can't reasonably expect it will take just ten minutes.
 After all, you're not just putting away stuff from the past day, but instead are having to put away stuff that has accumulated perhaps over days or weeks.